Customize Consent Preferences

 4. Blending stump or cotton swabs: These will help you achieve smooth shading and blending effects.

-5. Reference photo: Find an image or a real Hawaii flower to use as a reference.
+5. Reference photo: Find an image or a real Hawaii flower to reference.
 It will help you capture the details accurately.

 Now that you have all the materials ready, let’s begin the drawing process.